Farhad Hossain (politician): Career

-Hossain is the president of the Meherpur District unit of Awami League.
+Hossain is the president of the Meherpur District unit of the Awami League.
 He was a lecturer at the Dhaka City College.

 Hossain was elected parliament member in 2014 from Meherpur-1 (Meherpur-Mujibnagar) as a candidate of the Awami League.
-He received 80,146 votes while independent candidate Md.
+He received 80,146 votes, while independent candidate Md.
 Yeearul Islam received 13,919 votes.
 He was a member of the parliamentary standing committee of the Ministry of Finance of the 10th parliament and a member of the sub-committee of the parliamentary standing committee on the Ministry of Finance.
 He is an executive member of Muktijoddha Kalyan Trust.

 Hossain was re-elected to parliament from Meherpur-1 as an Awami League candidate in 2018.
 He received 197,097 votes while his nearest rival, Masud Arun of the Bangladesh Nationalist Party, received 14,192 votes.
-On 7 January 2019, he was appointed the state minister of public affairs; the first to be appointed a minister from Meherpur District.
+On 7 January 2019, he was appointed the state minister of public affairs, the first to be appointed a minister from Meherpur District.

 In June 2022, Hossain said there were nearly 400 thousand vacancies in various ministries of the government.
 Hossain proposed the "Bangladesh Public Service Commission Bill-2022" which would raise the members of the Bangladesh Public Service Commission from 15 to 20.

 On 14 September 2024, Hossain was arrested by the Rapid Action Battalion (RAB) in Dhaka's Eskaton area in a murder case filed for killing Rubel, a garment worker, during the 2024 non-cooperation movement.